airctic/icevision/README.md

 #### Mid level interface (Lightning Trainer)

 This is almost pure Lightning, go crazy!
-For simplicity, let's just define a model that uses `SGD` and the 1cycle policy like before.
+For simplicity, let's just define a model that uses `SGD` and the 1cycle policy like before

 ```python
 class WheatModel(MantisFasterRCNN):